 Additional Guidelines for Individual Travel

-- May arrange travel and insurance on own or using the Travel Coordinator.
+- May arrange travel on own or using the Travel Coordinator.

 - May use travel points.